Koredotcom/docs/docs/xo/quality-management/coach/coaching-assignments-supervisor-view.md

 This feature assists supervisors in analyzing agent performance and identifying interactions that need targeted coaching.
 It provides a view of coaching assignments for a specific agent within the agent dashboard.
 This shows all the assigned coaching tasks of agents.

-Users can view and add the new **Coaching Assignments** in the following ways:
+You can view and add the new **Coaching Assignments** in the following ways:

 **Step 1:**